The MSF paediatric days: an opportunity to acquire new paediatric knowledge

-Dr Nematoulaye Toure graduated in Bamako in 2012 and quickly started working with Médecins Sans Frontières (MSF) in Ansongo, where the organisation had just started operations due to the conflict in Mali.
+Dr Nematoulaye Toure graduated in Bamako in 2012 and quickly started working with Médecins Sans Frontières in Ansongo, Mali.
 Dr Nematoulaye is currently in charge of neonatology and paediatrics in this project.
-Dr Nematoulaye participated in the MSF Paediatric Days, held on 15 and 16 December 2017 in Dakar, Senegal.
-This conference was an opportunity to share her field experience with the medical community in West Africa and to gain experience in organised training; knowledge which she now shares with her team in Ansongo, Mali.
+She participated in the MSF Paediatric Days, held on 15 and 16 December 2017 in Dakar, Senegal.
+This conference was an opportunity to share her field experience with the medical community in West Africa and to gain experience in organised training; knowledge which she now shares with her team in Mali.

 What are the main challenges to improving the management of childhood diseases in West Africa and, more specifically, in Mali?

 Ansongo, in the region of Gao in eastern Mali, is today a very volatile area in which insecurity prevails due to the conflict that erupted in 2012.
 The biggest challenge is getting access to patients.
 There are still numerous cases of women giving birth without medical care, which poses great risks for newborns.
 There is also many young children with severe malaria.

 With a night-time curfew and a distance of several hundred kilometres to the nearest health centre, who would take the risk of leaving in search of medical attention?

 That is why it is necessary to adopt medical strategies to reach the greatest number of people, especially young children who are the most vulnerable.
 We need to approach this similarly to the strategy for treating the nomadic population that MSF has carried out since 2015.

 As a medical professional, why do you feel it is important to participate in conferences such as the MSF Paediatric Days?